 METHODS

 A case control study was performed on 60 eyes of 60 patients with POAG.
-Exclusion criteria included history of corneal diseases, intraocular diseases, contact lens use, ocular trauma or surgery (including intraocular surgery and laser treatment), congenital abnormalities, or systemic diseases such as diabetes.
+Exclusion criteria included history of corneal diseases, intraocular diseases, contact lens use, ocular trauma or surgery (including intraocular surgery and laser treatment), congenital abnormalities or systemic diseases such as diabetes.
 Intraocular pressure was measured using Goldmann tonometry.
-Indirect specular microscopy (TOPCON SP-2000P) was performed on central corneas, endothelial images were acquired, and endothelial cell density and area, and cell counts were analyzed.
+Indirect specular microscopy (TOPCON SP-2000P) was performed on central corneas and endothelial images were acquired.
+Endothelial cell density, area and cell counts were analyzed.

 RESULTS

 Endothelial cell density was 2959 ± 236 cells/mm2 in healthy controls and 2757 ± 262 cells/mm2 in patients with POAG.
 The POAG eyes had significantly lower endothelial cell density compared to healthy control eyes (P < 0.001).
 In the POAG group, endothelial cell density was 2686 ± 233 cells/mm2 in the patients receiving medication and 2856 ± 272 cells/mm2 in the untreated subgroup.
 The eyes receiving medication had significantly lower endothelial cell density compared to untreated eyes.
-There was a negative correlation between cell density and mean IOP (r = −0.286, P = 0.004), positive correlation between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029), and minimum cell area and mean IOP (r = 0.290, P = 0.003).
+There was a negative correlation between cell density and mean IOP (r = −0.286, P = 0.004), positive correlation between the average cell area and mean IOP (r = 0.228, P = 0.022), maximum cell area and mean IOP (r = 0.218, P = 0.029) and minimum cell area and mean IOP (r = 0.290, P = 0.003).
 The percentage of hexagonal cells was not correlated with mean IOP.

 CONCLUSION

 Patients with POAG have lower corneal endothelial cell density than healthy controls of the same age.
-This may attribute to mechanical damage from elevated IOP and toxicity of glaucoma medications.
+This may be attributed to mechanical damage from elevated IOP and toxicity of glaucoma medications.

 Key words: Corneal endothelium; Primary open angle glaucoma; Intraocular pressure